HOW TO FIND A JOB IN BERLIN

 By doing this research, you can make an informed decision about whether or not you want to apply for a job there, take an interview, or accept an offer.

 7) Use All Of The Job Search Websites

 Use the right job search websites to find a job in Berlin.

 There are so many job search boards out there dedicated to working in Berlin, it’s really hard to know where to get started.
 Lucky for you, I got you covered.

 Although there are an overwhelming number of job search sites out there, choose a handful that are relevant for you.
-Scan them regularly (actually religiously) for fresh opportunities – I’d advise to look daily if you’re really serious about finding a new job.
+Scan them regularly (actually religiously) for fresh opportunities – I’d advise looking daily if you’re really serious about finding a new job.
 Subscribe to alerts or mailing lists to be made aware of new postings that may suit you and be one of the first to apply.

 Google makes everything easier.

 A simple hack to find a job in Berlin?
-Use Google to your advantage – for example if you’re an agile Coach like me, simply Google – “agile coach jobs in Berlin” to view related postings.
+Use Google to your advantage – for example, if you’re an agile coach like me, simply Google – “agile coach jobs in Berlin” to view related postings.